-Taking place in Nuremberg, a city symbolic both for the rise and the fall of the Nazi regime, the Summer Academy draws on this specific location in numerous ways.
-Parts of the program will take place in the historic Courtroom 600, in which the Nuremberg Trials were once held, and participants will visit the infamous rally grounds, which were built by the National Socialist Party for propaganda purposes.
-Throughout the program, however, these specific historic aspects will be discussed in a wider, international framework that is relevant for all participants.
+Taking place in Nuremberg, a city symbolic both for the rise and the fall of the Nazi regime, the Summer Academy drew on this specific location in numerous ways.
+Parts of the program took place in the historic Courtroom 600, in which the Nuremberg Trials were once held, and participants visited the infamous rally grounds, which were built by the National Socialist Party for propaganda purposes.
+Throughout the program, however, these specific historic aspects were discussed in a wider, international framework that is relevant for all participants.

 The overall goal of the Summer Academy is to promote exchange and dialogue between professionals from the formal education system and those from non-formal education initiatives, as well as across different countries and regions.
-Participants will be given the space to talk about their own work and the organizers will make sure to leave enough free time for informal conversations.
+Participants were given the space to talk about their own work and the organizers made sure to leave enough free time for informal conversations.

 By organizing this Summer Academy, the Nuremberg Academy hopes to provide opportunities for inspiration for participants’ further work in their own settings.
 At the same time, the debates that took place at the Summer Academy feed into the work of the Human Rights Education Unit at the Nuremberg Academy, and may contribute to the development of future human rights education projects.
 The Nuremberg Academy plans to hold a Summer Academy on Education annually and one objective of this year’s initiative is also to create a network of educators active in the different education fields.